The Parent Trap (1998 film): Critical response

 The Parent Trap received generally positive reviews upon release.
 The review aggregator website Rotten Tomatoes reported an approval rating of 87% based on 54 reviews, with an average rating of 6.9/10.
 The website's critics' consensus states: "Writer-director Nancy Meyers takes the winning formula of the 1961 original and gives it an amiable modern spin, while young star Lindsay Lohan shines in her breakout role."
 Metacritic gave the film a weighted average score of 63 out of 100, based on 19 critics, indicating "generally favorable reviews."
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Gene Siskel and Roger Ebert each gave the film three stars.
 Critics especially praised Lohan's performance.
 Critic Kenneth Turan called Lohan "the soul of this film as much as Hayley Mills was of the original", going on to say that "she is more adept than her predecessor at creating two distinct personalities".
 Nell Minow of Common Sense Media rated the film four stars out of five, calling it "a delightful remake of the Hayley Mills classic."
 She also praised Lohan's performance, stating "a masterful job of creating two separate characters, each of whom spends a large part of the movie impersonating the other."
 Lohan won a Young Artist Award for best performance in a feature film.

 In a 2021 interview, the star of the original film, Hayley Mills, said, "It was so like the one I did, and yet not.
 But I thought it was really good."
 She also praised Lohan's performance, calling her "excellent".
+In November 2025, The Hollywood Reporter named it one of the 13 best movie remakes, commenting, "There are several reasons this version stands above its predecessor: It's more rewatchable and universally beloved thanks to its humor, memorable characters and heartfelt performances."